bge-barcoding/BeeGees/README.md

 ## Cite BeeGees ##
 If you use BeeGees in your work, please cite:

-> Parsons, D., Sivess, L., Pearse, W.D., Price, B.W.
-(2025).
-BeeGees: A Snakemake pipeline for recovering DNA barcodes from genome skims of museum specimens. *Molecular Ecology Resources*. https://doi.org/10.1111/1755-0998.70170
+> Parsons, D. A. J., R. A. Vos, and B. W. Price.
+2026.
+“BeeGees: A High-Throughput Protein-Coding DNA Barcode Recovery Pipeline Tailored for Genome Skims of Museum Specimens.”
+Molecular Ecology Resources26, no. 5: e70170. https://doi.org/10.1111/1755-0998.70170

 ## Cite MitoGeneExtractor ##
 Since BeeGees uses [MitoGeneExtractor](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14075) at its core, please also cite: